Bold and beautiful Commonwealth Games open in Birmingham

 Unlike the muted Tokyo 2020 Olympics opening ceremony that took place in front of empty stands at Japan’s National Stadium, the Alexander Stadium was bursting with 30,000 fans who arrived hours before the 8pm start time to mingle feast on burgers, fries and beer sold from food trucks.

-Another noticeable difference is how mask-wearing is now a minority in England, as the hosts showed they have moved on from the Covid-19 pandemic with bright smiles and a warm welcome for all comers.
+Another noticeable difference is how mask-wearing has now become a rarity in England, as the hosts showed they have moved on from the Covid-19 pandemic with bright smiles and a warm welcome for all comers.

 About 1,500 performers wore elaborate costumes and put on a dramatic show about the rich and diverse history, culture and identity of Birmingham and the West Midlands.